 Trinity uses the driveway as a one-way circle.
-Enter on the right side of the driveway and proceed to the right toward the buildings.
-Drop off students in front of the double doors of Building A. Drive across the parking lot and circle back to the exit.
+Enter on the right side of the driveway and proceed to the right toward the building.
+Drop off students in front of the main door and circle back to the exit.

-For the safety of our students and other pedestrians, please do not drive in the opposite direction of the traffic flow around the circle or cut across the lanes in the parking lot.
+For the safety of our students and other pedestrians, please do not drive in the opposite direction of the traffic flow around the circle.